-I grew up on a farm in England where we had chickens, bantams and ducks.
+I grew up on a farm in England where we had chickens, bantams, and ducks.
 Ever since then I’ve wanted to have my own flock.
-So when we bought our property in Topanga (California) four years ago, chickens followed shortly afterwards.
+So when we bought our property in Topanga (California) four years ago, chickens followed shortly afterward.
 I had no idea how ‘in vogue’ they were ’til after I started my flock.
-It was only then that I realised there were thousands of slightly nutty people with chickens in their backyards.
+It was only then that I realized there were thousands of slightly nutty people with chickens in their backyards.

-Currently I have 18 ladies and 2 immature roosters; I’m looking for a home for one of the roosters (a beautiful black copper marans).
+Currently, I have 18 ladies and 2 immature roosters; I’m looking for a home for one of the roosters (a beautiful black copper Marans).
 I’m more interested in pretty eggs than pretty chickens so I choose my breeds according to the color of eggs they lay.
-My ladies lay dark brown, pink, white, greeny/blue and olive green eggs.
+My ladies lay dark brown, pink, white, green/blue and olive green eggs.
 I am not going to bore your readers with the list, but yes, all my chickens have names.

 No one wants to admit to having a favorite child, but who’s your favorite chicken and why?

 Her name is Olive.
 She was donated to me by a friend as the rest of her flock had been munched by coyotes and raccoons leaving her all alone.
 Chickens are flock animals and can get very depressed on their own.
 Olive is smart, friendly, and lays wonderful huge, khaki-colored eggs.
 She also likes to fly onto my shoulder – like a parrot.

 What’s a day in the life of your backyard chickens?